omerkalay/weather-app/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+**Note**: This project was developed with AI assistance to demonstrate modern web development practices and rapid prototyping capabilities.